kubeslice-ent/kubetally-installer/README.md

     verify_install: true  # Verify the installation of postgresql
     verify_install_timeout: 600  # Timeout for verification (in seconds)
     skip_on_verify_fail: false  # Do not skip if verification fails

+# Command execution settings
+run_commands: false  # Enable the execution of commands defined in the YAML

 ```